FBI Nabs Anti-Abortion Extremist for Jan. 6 Attacks on Capitol Cops

 During congressional testimony last month, Fanone relayed details of the life-threatening scene that has repeatedly been downplayed by GOP lawmakers.
 He said that he feared “being stripped of and killed” with his own firearm as the mob beat and tasered him.

-In addition to his role in the insurrection, Mehaffie has been involved in anti-abortion advocacy and was previously named in a two-decades old federal lawsuit that alleged during the summer of 1997 Mehaffie was among a group that illegally blocked entrances to abortion clinics in three Ohio cities.
+In addition to his role in the insurrection, Mehaffie has been involved in anti-abortion advocacy and was previously named in a two-decades old federal lawsuit that alleged in July 1997 Mehaffie was among a group that illegally blocked entrances to abortion clinics in three Ohio cities.

 The 1998 lawsuit resulted in a mistrial and Mehaffie heralded it as a victory in his fight against abortion in comments to the Associated Press at the time.